yingweiwo

 Therapeutic Uses

-Iclusig (ponatinib) is a kinase inhibitor indicated for the: Treatment of adult patients with T315I-positive chronic myeloid leukemia (CML) (chronic phase, accelerated phase, or blast phase) and T315I-positive Philadelphia chromosome positive acute lymphoblastic leukemia (Ph+ALL). /Included in US product label/
+Iclusig (ponatinib) is a kinase inhibitor indicated for the treatment of adult patients with T315I-positive chronic myeloid leukemia (CML) (chronic phase, accelerated phase, or blast crisis) and T315I-positive Philadelphia chromosome-positive acute lymphoblastic leukemia (Ph+ALL). /US product label contains/

 Drug Warnings

-For more Drug Warnings (Complete) data for Ponatinib (22 total), please visit the HSDB record page.
+For more complete data on panatinib warnings (of 22), please visit the HSDB record page.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.